CFAR’s core mission is removing barriers to access & representation.

 Home Rule helps elect city commissioners who support neighborhood issues.

 CFAR is working to give all neighborhoods a stronger voice on the Winter Park City Commission.

 We support changing WP to a Neighborhood Home Rule (NHR) voting system.
 We have submitted an NHR Single Member District Charter Amendment to the WP City Commission.
-It is currently being considered for placement on the March 2021 ballot.

 Click HERE to read the amendment.

 What is Neighborhood Home Rule?